 Pharr-San Juan-Alamo Independent School District has rapidly become a state and national leader in creating more academic opportunities for all students.
 As a tri-city public school district offering a pre-kindergarten through twelfth grade curriculum, PSJA caters to a 32,000 student body and is focused on graduating all students College Ready, College Connected and College Complete.

 PSJA ISD has been a model for dropout prevention strategies and working to connect all students to College.
 With a High School Completion Rate of almost 97 percent, PSJA ISD is leading the region, state and nation in the percent of students graduating from High School.

-PSJA also has a very successful early College program, with eight High Schools designated as Early College and approximately 3,000 High School students enrolled in College courses this fall through dual and concurrent enrollment programs.
+PSJA also has a very successful Early College program, approximately 3,500 High School students enrolled in College courses this fall through dual and concurrent enrollment programs.